-Mohamed Rehman, M.D., has joined Johns Hopkins All Children’s Hospital as chair of the Department of Anesthesia and professor of anesthesiology and critical care and pediatrics (pending academic review) with the Johns Hopkins University School of Medicine.
+Mohamed Rehman, M.D., has joined Johns Hopkins All Children’s Hospital as chair of the Department of Anesthesia and professor of anesthesiology and critical care and pediatrics (PAR) with the Johns Hopkins University School of Medicine.

 Dr. Rehman serves as a key member of the physician leadership committee—leaders of seven clinical academic departments, including four multidisciplinary institutes—that works collaboratively with the executive team to shape the hospital’s ongoing transformation as a leading pediatric academic health system.

 He leads a new focus on perioperative health informatics at Johns Hopkins All Children’s Hospital, drawing on his nationally recognized expertise in medical and clinical informatics to expand evidence-based medicine initiatives focused on surgery, anesthesia and perioperative medicine.
 This is an important focus within Health Informatics Core established at Johns Hopkins All Children’s in 2016 to use data analytics to enhance outcomes, patient safety and value.

 The anesthesiology program Dr. Rehman leads was recently elevated from a division to a department of the medical staff.
 This reflects the growing scope of the program’s clinical and research initiatives dedicated to advancing anesthesia care for children.
 The department includes board-certified pediatric anesthesiologists who have a wide range of advanced training and expertise that benefits patients at Johns Hopkins All Children’s Hospital.
 Specialized programs include cardiac anesthesia, neonatal anesthesia, regional anesthesia and acute and chronic pain management.
 It is the sole program in the state of Florida that participates in Wake Up Safe, the only national pediatric anesthesia safety initiative and outcomes registry.